Mercury-Language/packaging/README.md

 Update the repository
 ---------------------

-I'm not going to cover setting up the repository (I forget the exact steps), but my configuration files are in debian\_conf/reprepro.
-Read and modify these as necessary.
-In the future when adding a separate snapshots repository I'm going to need to change this configuration, and the REPREPRO\_BASE\_DIR variable in my .bashrc
+To setup the repository the first time:
+The repository is setup by creating a base directory and copying the files The basedir is found by the REPREPRO\_BASE\_DIR variable in my .bashrc from debian\_conf/reprepro/ into a conf/ subdirectory.
+Also create an incoming and temp directories.
+When you first use the repository the other paths are created.

-dput will put package files into the incoming directory.
+dput will put package files into the incoming directory, mercury is the name of the repository to use (from ~/.dput.cf):

+    dput mercury new_package.changes

 The command

-    reprepro processincoming stable
+    reprepro processincoming mercury

 Will process these files adding them to the repository and rebuilding indexes.  gpg will prompt you to resign the updated Release files.
+Because of the need for gpg signing this must be run locally, this is why we do not run it on deimos and instead it runs on my workstation.
+(Unless we had a shared key and such).

-I have a local copy (well, NFS) of the repository, making it easier to GPG-sign, so I need to rsync it onto the webserver.
+I rsync the local copy onto the webserver:

     rsync -av --del --exclude db --exclude incoming --exclude temp \
         --exclude conf --exclude lists deb/ deimos:/srv/dl1/deb/

 The excluded files simply don't need to be shared.
 Likewise if I were sharing this over HTTP (this is how dl2 is configured) I would need to exclude these files in my apache configuration.
-See debian\_conf/apache

 How to make an RPM binary package